How Much Is Life Insurance in Canada? A Clear Guide

 Key Takeaways

-• For a 35-year-old non-smoker in Canada, a 20-year term life insurance plan with $500,000 in coverage costs around $22 CAD per month for women and $30 CAD per month for men.
+• For a 35-year-old non-smoker in Canada, a 20-year term life insurance plan with $500,000 in coverage has an insurance average cost per month of around $22 CAD per for women and $30 CAD for men.

 • Life insurance premiums are based on your age, sex at birth, health, and smoking status, and the type of policy, and insurance provider you choose.